ReactForAll/React-Course/Level_3/1. Common Pitfalls in State Management/SCRIPT.md

 Failure to realize this, you can end up with a situation where you're trying to update a state that's already being updated.
 For instance, If you update a state twice in a row, you probably won't see the behavior you expect.

 Now how do we tackle this?
 Well, until now we have been modifying the state by passing the new value that we'd like the state to have.
-This works great when you are specifying an absolute value, butt when you're setting a value that's relative to the current value, you might end up with a situation where you're trying to update a state that's already being updated.
+This works great when you are specifying an absolute value, but when you're setting a value that's relative to the current value, you might end up with a situation where you're trying to update a state that's already being updated.
 You're more prone to this problem if you're updating the same state for multiple reasons.
 In such scenarios, you can pass a function or a closure to the setState function like this:

 ```js
 setFormState(prevState => ([